-Sales and marketing expenses consist primarily of employee-related expenses for our direct sales and marketing staff, including wages, commissions, stock-based compensation, bonuses and benefits, marketing expenses and other related costs.
-Commissions are primarily earned and recognized in the month when implementation is complete and the client first utilizes a service, typically by running its first payroll.
+Sales and marketing expenses consist primarily of employee-related expenses for our direct sales and marketing staff, including wages, commissions, stock-based compensation expense, bonuses and benefits, marketing expenses and other related costs.
+Commissions are primarily earned and recognized in the month when implementation is complete and the client first utilizes a service.
 Bonuses paid to sales staff for attainment of certain performance criteria are accrued in the fiscal year in which they are earned and are subsequently paid annually in the first fiscal quarter of the following year.